bksen123/mean-video-chat/README.md

 Check out the live demo: https://amw-meet.onrender.com

-This app is build using NodeJS, Socket.io, and Peerjs(WebRTC) https://peerjs.com/docs/#start
+This app is build using NodeJS, ExpressJS, Socket.io, angular and Peerjs(WebRTC) https://peerjs.com/docs/#start

 ## How to run the project?
 1. Clone this repository in your local system.